-Clara Mara-Marhuenda is a partner in the litigation and dispute resolution, and the commercial and insolvency practices of Arendt & Medernach.
-She specialises in civil and commercial law, focusing on corporate and finance disputes, asset tracing, arbitration and mediation as well as insolvency and restructuring.
+Contributed by: Guy Harles, François Kremer, Clara Mara-Marhuenda and Estelle Brisson, Arendt & Medernach civil and commercial law, focusing on corporate and finance disputes, asset tracing, arbitration and mediation as well as insolvency and restructuring.
 Clara has been a member of the Luxembourg Bar since 2003.
 Prior to admittance to the Luxembourg Bar, she worked as an in-house counsel in Paris from 1999 to 2002.
 She has been president of the Luxembourg National Committee of the International Association of Lawyers since November 2018.